 Small group support – this is with trained volunteers, to develop your knowledge and skills to do what you want to do.
 This may include setting up an email address, filling in forms online, or finding out how to chat to family or friends online.

-Use of our Computer Room – we have a small number of internet connected computers and these are available for people to use, booked in advance
+We do have two internet connected computers in our community room and these are available for people to use, booked in advance